UCLA Bruins men's volleyball

-The UCLA men's volleyball program began its first year in 1953.
+The UCLA men's volleyball program represents the University of California, Los Angeles in the sport of men's volleyball as a member of the Mountain Pacific Sports Federation (MPSF).
+UCLA played its first season in 1953 and has won a record 21 NCAA titles.
 Al Scates had been the head coach each year since 1963 until his retirement after the 2012 season.
-John Speraw took over as head coach after Scates retirement, and has led the team since then.
-As a member of the Mountain Pacific Sports Federation(MPSF), the Bruins play most of their home matches in Pauley Pavilion.
-When Pauley is not available, they play in the Wooden Center.
+John Speraw took over as head coach after Scates’ retirement.
+After the 2024 season, Speraw left the program to become the president and CEO of USA Volleyball.
+John Hawks, who was previously an assistant coach for the Bruins from 2015-2022, would return as the team’s head coach.
+The Bruins play most of their home matches in Pauley Pavilion, but when Pauley is not available, they play in the Wooden Center.

 Scates had more wins than any other NCAA Division I men's volleyball coach, with a record (since 1970, since no records were kept from 1953 to 1969) of 1,239–290.

 NCAA Championships

-The Bruins have won 19 NCAA championships.
+The Bruins have won 21 NCAA championships, most recently on May 4, 2024.
+This marks the first time the Bruins have won back-to-back championships since the 1995-96 seasons.